microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 If your **deployment failed**, click [here](./TROUBLESHOOTING.md) for help.

+# Next steps

 Once the tool has been successfully deployed, the next step is to [configure the tool](./CONFIGURATION_GUIDE.md) on your institution's LMS.

+And, if you chose B2C, set up the B2C Tool on your LMS as explained in [here](./DEVTESTENV.md#setting-up-your-test-lms-environment-with-azure-ad-b2c-multitenant-sign-in).